sovity/dataspace-portal/docs/product/user-documentation/I have a connector.md

 ## Step 2: Generate Certificate

-### If you DO NOT already have a certificate for your connector
+### If you DO NOT have a certificate for your connector
 1. Do not click on "I already have a certificate"
    ![image](https://github.com/user-attachments/assets/630b2215-bbc0-43bf-8063-aac9b17a9694)
 2. Input data in the mandatory fields as requested.